-Twitter was founded in 2006, originally named “Twttr” and introduced as an SMS communication channel between employees at Odeo – a podcasting platform.
+Long ago in 2006, a group of developers led by Jack Dorsey founded Twitter.
+It was initially named “Twittr” and introduced as an SMS communication channel between employees at Odeo – a podcasting platform.
 At the stage of MVP, Twitter featured no replies, hashtags, reposts, or direct messages, only SMS messages between the users.
-The article by Business Insider states that each Odeo employee spent hundreds of dollars on SMSs in Twttr – this was the ultimate proof of the viability of this platform.
-Odeo soon failed when Apple announced iTunes, but Twitter continued to live.
+On March 21, Jack Dorsey posted his first twit on the platform, saying:

 The Groupon MVP was implemented as a WordPress blog.
 Here, the first users could purchase coupons for a local pizza shop in Chicago.
 Their requests would be handled manually by email.
-Such an approach helped Mason to save on software development and to test his idea without extra expenses.
-After the idea proved to be very popular, the full-scale product was introduced and since then, never stopped growing.
+Such an approach helped Mason save on software development and test his idea without extra expenses.
+Because of his wise decision, Groupon has soon turned into one of the most popular e-commerce marketplaces globally.

 Success Stories & MVP

 ScrapingBee is an API for web scrapping, which greatly facilitates the lives of web developers, SEO specialists, and lead generation specialists.
 The two founders of ScrapingBee tried to launch two startups before, but both failed.
 ScrapingBee became their third business idea, and using the experience of failures, they managed to get it off the ground.
-Today, this platform generates about $3,000 monthly, and this sum is growing together with the number of users.

 The founders of ScrapingBee Pierre de Wulf and Kevin Sahin had a lot of experience with ready-made web scraping solutions, but none of them was perfect.
-So, they decided to build one of their own, which would help the user handle headless browser, proxies, and CAPTCHAs.
+So, they decided to build one of their own, which would help the user handle the headless browser, proxies, and CAPTCHAs.

 What does MVP have to do with ScrapingBee?
 There was none.
 But there was an MVP for their previous, similar but different startup PricingBot.
 Once the MVP proved that PricingBot would not win the market, they updated their idea and business strategy.
 The code from the PricingBot MVP was reused to build ScrapingBee.
 Shortly after, they had a successful and quickly growing in popularity product.
+Today, this platform generates about $3,000 monthly, and this sum is growing together with the number of users.

-ClaimCompass is the startup that successfully disrupted the airline business – it lets users who had their flights delayed for at least 3 hours receive a compensation of minimum $600.
+ClaimCompass is the startup that successfully disrupted the airline business – it lets users who had their flights delayed for at least 3 hours receive compensation of a minimum of $600.
 What makes this service different from many others is that they promise to sue an airline if it refuses to comply.
 Introduced in 2016, the company brings a monthly income of about $100,000 per month.